-The Digital Media Fab Lab is equipped with four Prusa i3 MK2S filament extruding desktop 3D printers from Prusa Research.
+The Digital Media Fab Lab is equipped with 6 Prusa i3 FDM 3D printers from Prusa Research.
 3x i3mk2s and 3x i3mk3s+ models.

 To prepare a file for 3D printing, utilize PrusaSlicer, which can be downloaded for free on both Macs and PCs.
 PrusaSlicer is available for use in the lab, however preparing your file ahead of time will expedite the 3D printing process.

 FDM 3D Printing Resources